cpp-for-yourself/lectures-and-homeworks/lectures/std_function.md

 Quitting game...
 ```

 And what about our second problem?
-Now that our callbacks are wrapped in a uniform type, we can easily change our `Button` to store a `std::vector` of different `std::function` objects, allowing us to attach multiple diverse actions to a single button:
+Now that our callbacks are wrapped in a uniform type, we can easily change our `Button` class to store a `std::vector` of different `std::function` objects, allowing us to attach multiple diverse actions to a single button.
+We can pass this vector of callbacks in the constructor and store it as a class member:

 <!--
 `CPP_COPY_SNIPPET` std_function/multi_button.cpp